sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

   * Active control

 ### Ergonomics
-* Protect scietists' eyes, neck, and shoulder
+* Protect scientists' eyes, neck, and shoulder

 ## Objective
 * The most important part in a microscope